caitlinsc/missing-upc-mfg-code/README.md

 ### Setup

-Open `index.html` in a browser.
-That's it — no install, no server.
+Open the [live tool](https://caitlinsc.github.io/missing-upc/) in any modern browser.
+No install, no login.
+(You can also clone the repo and open `index.html` directly if you want to run it locally.)

 ### Step 1: Upload your main CSV